aaguimond/module02-challenge/README.md

 ## Purpose

 This project is a part of my education for Northwestern University's Coding Bootcamp.
-Our objective was to create a live URL for our continuing portfolio.
+Our objective was to create a live URL to host our continuously growing portfolios.

 ## Technologies Used